-And there's some settings in here including turning this into a horizontal menu, which doesn't make sense in this context.
+And there are some settings in here including turning this into a horizontal menu, which doesn't make sense in this context.

 But if you're using this for a horizontal menu, like at the top as a game changer.

-I think we need to unbold these to make it it's looking it's looking pretty good.
+I think we need to unbold these to make it it's looking pretty good.

 Now actually, we can do text decorations.

 If we want we can change the text color to something lighter if we want.

 So you can get it to exactly what you want.

 And looks like we need to reduce the spacing a little bit.